 When fishing here try to use a Pompano jig or live shrimp bait to get the most out of this great spot.
 If you are using synthetic baits, try Gulp shrimp with different colors; green, pink, and white work well.
 Also, Bass Assassins are effective in the same color patterns, either with straight jigging or popping cork.
 This Island is also famous for sharks.
 If you are a bold angler, you can try using cut-bait to hunt these great fighters.

 Lake Okeechobee: This Lake is well-known as the best bass fishing lake in Florida.
-This is because; Florida biggest lake is home to some of the major bass fishing championships in North America.
+This is because; Florida’s biggest lake is home to some of the major bass fishing championships in North America.
 This lake is one of the best options for freshwater fishing and is home to several types of fish, including crappie, largemouth bass, bluegill, and catfish bream.

 Lake Kissimmee: Located in the town of Lake Wales, in the heart of Osceola County.
 This lake is one of the largest impounds on the Kissimmee River in Central Florida.
 But it has been restored in recent years by introducing environmentally favorable vegetation.
-Popular tourist and fishing spots around the lake includes deep-water break off the east side of Brahma Island, the cut behind Brahma Island, the southeast corner of Brahma Island, and the westernmost point of Brahma Island and the small cove known as Polluted Waters.
+Popular tourist and fishing spots around the lake include deep-water break off the east side of Brahma Island, the cut behind Brahma Island, the southeast corner of Brahma Island, the westernmost point of Brahma Island, and the small cove known as Polluted Waters.

 Lastly, fishing in Florida is not only limited to rivers and lakes.
-Mosquito Lagoon, a fishing estuary located about 45 minutes from Orlando, is one of the best places for experienced fishermen and beginners to catch Sea trout, Redfish, Tarpon, Snook and many more.
+Mosquito Lagoon, a fishing estuary located about 45 minutes from Orlando, is one of the best places for experienced fishermen and beginners to catch Sea trout, Redfish, Tarpon, Snook, and many more.
 Mangroves around here offer a great hiding place for Snook; it is also an excellent spot to watch Manatees, dolphins, and many other marine creatures and plants in their natural habitat.
 We hope you found this information useful and have a very successful experience in these great spots.
 Fishing out of a kayak is also great in Florida.